Wednesday, April 27, 2022

 Thursday, April 21, 2022

-July 1944: The Murder of My Grandfather's Landlady (revisited)
+July 1944: The Murder of My Grandfather's Landlady (variations on a theme)

 So, last March, I wrote an article about reconciling different sources of information, both from the same person at different times, but also from different people, when they include different, and sometimes contradictory information.